-The residence is sited adjacent to the street and will not cast shadow that significantly impact the use and enjoyment of adjacent open spaces.
+The dwellings are sited specifically to minimize excess shadows and light spillage on neighboring lots and will not significantly impact the use and enjoyment of adjacent open spaces.

 g) Changes to the grade across the lot are designed in ways to minimize the need for structural retaining walls close to the property line.